Review by

 Models

 Beautiful, stunning, fun, friendly and professional.
 Those were the only things they ALL had in common.
 In all other respects, a wide variety was represented.
 Blondes, brunettes, & redheads.
 Blue, brown, hazel and green eyes.
 Slim and Voluptuous.
 Petit and statuesque.
 Girl next door to exotic.
 They even supplied a wide range of fashions and props.
 You can see my images of the attending models below (I wish I could go into detail about each lovely lady).
 AZ Shoots posts the attending models for each upcoming show on their web site.
+Click Here Thank you all for making it so easy!

 The Makeup Artists